Big Oil board members decline to testify in U.S. House climate panel | Headlines

 The hearing aimed to turn up the heat on those companies after lawmakers grilled chief executives last year and to gather information about whether these companies' proposed climate change plans will achieve anything.
 “If these fossil fuel companies were really taking meaningful steps to curb dangerous emissions, their boards of directors would be eager to testify before the Committee when requested, and speak to the American people,” said committee Chairwoman Carolyn Maloney.

-The panel has scheduled a new hearing for March 8 to give time to board members to give testimony under oath and will give the floor to climate experts to analyze the climate plans of those oil majors during the Feb.
-8 hearing.
+The panel has scheduled a new hearing for March 8 to give time to board members to testify under oath.
+At the Feb.
+8 hearing, they will have climate experts analyze the climate plans of those oil majors.
 The board members who had been invited to testify but declined were climate scientist Dr. Susan Avery of Exxon, activist investor Alexander "Andy" Karsner of Exxon, Enrique Hernandez of Chevron, Melody Meyer of BP and Jane Holl Lute of Shell.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)